tg-sec/dvna/Task_Report/docs/dynamic_analysis.md

 To use ZAP with docker, I needed to pull the image from [docker hub](https://hub.docker.com/) and start off.
 I used this [documentation](https://blog.mozilla.org/fxtesteng/2016/05/11/docker-owasp-zap-part-one/) from Mozilla as it had a lot of errors demonstrated along with their rectification steps for starting out with ZAP.
 This was missing from all the other sources I found.

-**Note**: While running ZAP scans above, I explicitly ran DVNA, without Jenkins, for it to be tested.
+**Note**: While running ZAP scans below, I explicitly ran DVNA, without Jenkins, for it to be tested.

 * To start off with ZAP, I pulled the docker image by running: